HackerHansen/Krunker-color-aimbot/README.md

 # Krunker-color-aimbot
 UNPATCHABLE Color-based aimbot for the game krunker.io

+A better version of the cheat with more features: https://shoppy.gg/@CheetosFTW/groups/4GxiKea

 ## MAKE SURE YOU RUN GAME IN FULL SCREEN!
 ### Otherwise it may not work as well